danarchy85/artificer_ruby/README.md

 ### Repositories

-Next we have this group's repositories defined.
+Next, the group's repositories are defined.
 The keys 'remote','local','virtual' are treated  as static references in code to each corresponding repository.
 The naming of your repository is done within the hash as the `key` parameter.
-These entries match the parameter of Artifactory repositories, so see their documentation for what parameters are allowed or required.
+These entries match the parameter of Artifactory repositories, so see their RDoc documentation or comments in code for what parameters are allowed or required.

     repos:
       remote: